Our Policies and Procedures

 Policies and procedures about the employment of staff

 OPCC staff are currently employed under the same terms, conditions, policies and procedures as our police staff colleagues within Dorset Police.
-Relevant policies can therefore be accessed via the Force website.
+Relevant policies can be requested via the Force website here.

 For information on a career with Dorset Police, please visit the Force website for details relating to: